uhi22/invacare-g50-investigations/readme.md

 		0x33, 0x33, 0x4D, 0x4D, 0x4D, /* NV 0x34 */
 		0x80, 0x80, 0x99, 0xA6, 0xA6, /* NV 0x35 */
 ```

+These profiles are used only by the ServoLightModule.
+The motor module is not interested into these profiles.
+The motor
+module is controlled by network variable 0B, which the ServoLightModule provides.

 ## The Wakeup